 Most businesses make an effort to minimize the size of their server room, however, bear in mind that:

-In order to prevent downtime, it’s essential to eliminate single points of failure from your server room if it houses mission-critical apps or data.
+To prevent downtime, it’s essential to eliminate single points of failure from your server room if it houses mission-critical apps or data.
 A server room is always powered by an uninterrupted power source (UPS), even during disruptions like widespread blackouts.

 Until the electricity is restored, a UPS system’s batteries power equipment (and, to some extent, your business).
 Most UPS systems can power a server room for 5 to 20 minutes before switching over to your backup generator.